jamescommons/rowhammer/rowhammer.md

 How do we fix this issue?
 Since row hammer is a hardware bug, no software fix will completely mitigate it (although we can make it more challenging to exploit).
 A true fix needs to be implemented at the hardware level.
 One such approach has existed in the server space for a while: error-correcting-code (ECC) memory.
-ECC memory dedicates a portion of its usuable capacity solely to redundancy bits that can be used to identify and correct errors in memory.
+ECC memory dedicates a portion of its usable capacity solely to redundancy bits that can be used to identify and correct errors in memory.
 ECC memory comes with a performance overhead, and the memory is generally more expensive than typical modules used by home computers.
 Additionally, while ECC memory can correct 1 or even 2 bit errors, but it cannot correct 3 or more errors.
-Using row hammer, it is possible to induce more than 2 errors, meaning this fix is not idea.
+Using row hammer, it is possible to induce more than 2 errors, meaning this fix is not ideal.

 Another fix proposed in Ref. \[1\] is to refresh adjacent rows after reading from a specific row in memory.
 However, we wouldn't refresh every single time we read from memory since this would